Claudia Eckert (engineer)

 Claudia M. Eckert is an engineering educator specialising in the engineering design process.
 Educated in Germany, Scotland, and England, she works in England as a professor of design at the Open University.

 Education and career

-Eckert was a student of mathematics at Ludwig Maximilian University of Munich in Germany, and a student of philosophy at the Munich School of Philosophy, a small Jesuit school in Munich.
+Eckert was a student of mathematics at LMU Munich in Germany, and a student of philosophy at the Munich School of Philosophy, a small Jesuit school in Munich.
 After earning a bachelor's degree from the Munich School of Philosophy, and a master's degree in Applied Artificial Intelligence from the University of Aberdeen in Scotland, in 1990, she completed a PhD in 1997 at the Open University.
 Her dissertation, Intelligent support for knitwear design, was jointly supervised by Helmut Bez, Jeff Johnson, and Nigel Cross.

 After continuing as a researcher at the Open University and then working for approximately ten years at the University of Cambridge, in the university's Engineering Design Centre, she became a senior lecturer at the Open University in 2008.
 She was promoted to professor in 2013.